Elshaden/soap2json/README.md

 AUTHENTICATION=
 ```

-the AUTHENTICATION should = any thoken that you must send all headers.
+the AUTHENTICATION should = any thoken that you must send in all headers.